 This charming 1799 fieldstone country church, which is Episcopalian, stands on what was once Governor Peter Stuyvesant's bouwerie, or farm.
-It's Manhattan's second oldest church, and both Stuyvesant and Commodore Perry are buried in vaults here.
+It's Manhattan's second-oldest church, and both Stuyvesant and Commodore Matthew Perry are buried in vaults here.
 Check out the gorgeous modern stained-glass windows on the balcony, which replaced the more traditional windows (like those on the ground level) after a fire in the late '70s.
 Over the years St. Mark's has hosted many avant-garde arts events, including readings by poet Carl Sandburg and dance performances by Martha Graham and Merce Cunningham.
-The tradition has continued with Danspace, the Poetry Project, and the Incubator Arts Project, which give performances throughout the year.
+The tradition of art partnerships has continued with Danspace, the Poetry Project, New York Theatre Ballet, and LocoMotion, which give performances throughout the year.
 Services are held Sunday at 11.